airborne-commando/OPSEC-OSINT-Tools/README.md

 ## Notable Examples of Bad Tor OPSEC

 - **School Bomb Threats**
-    - Harvard’s Eldo Kim[^doj-15] identified for using Tor on school network as the only user and admitting guilt.
+    - Harvard’s Eldo Kim[^“Harvard Student Charged With Making Hoax Bomb Threat.”
+United States Department of Justice, 16 Dec.
+2014] identified for using Tor on school network as the only user and admitting guilt.
 - **Silk Road Case**
     - Ross Ulbricht[^ulbricht][^fordham] linked to Silk Road by using his real name/email, posting about Tor, and failing to hide server IPs.
 The laptop was basically seized.[^FBI1]
 `On Oct.
 1, 2013, an F.B.I. operation in a public library in San Francisco ended with the arrest of Ross Ulbricht, who was the brain behind Silk Road.
 One of the breakthroughs made by the federal agents was that they had traced Ulbricht's movements and found out that he was running the Silk Road from his laptop in public places, possibly to use public Wi-Fi networks for added anonymity.
 The arrest was not a matter of luck but rather a meticulously planned operation to catch Ulbricht logged into Silk Road as its administrator, a critical factor for proving his identity as Dread Pirate Roberts.
 Using a tricky ploy, two agents performing as a couple faked a quarrel nearby, distracting Ulbricht from his laptop.
 At that moment, another agent took the open laptop while logged into the Silk Road administrator's panel.
 This quick action prevented Ulbricht from locking the laptop or triggering security measures that would have encrypted or deleted crucial evidence.`[^plasbit][^Investopedia]